-Anglo-Saxon tribes in Britain.
+The saga of the name Hearing follows a line reaching back through history to the days of the Anglo-Saxon tribes in Britain.
 It was a name for someone who worked as a person who made a living by catching or selling herring.
 Early examples of the surname Hearing come from the Old French word hareng, while later examples come from the Old English word hering, which was originally derived from the Old English words hæring and hering; these words all mean herring.
-Occupational names such as Hearing frequently were derived from the principal object associated with the activity of the original bearer, such as tools or products.
-These types of occupational surnames are called metonymic surnames.

 Early Origins of the Hearing family